sultangazin/cyphy_testbed/README.md

 3. **crazyflie_ros**
 This is the package providing the services to communicate with the *Crazyflie* drone.
 4. **demo_launchers**
-This packages contains the *ROS* launch files for starting the system components.
+This packages contains the *ROS* launch files to simplify the instantiation of the system components.
-Currently, there are
+Currently, the main launchers are
-    1. "cf\_server.launch": Starts the nodes to communicate with the *Crazyflie*.
+    1. "cf\_bridge": Send a request to add a *Crazyflie* to the system and configure the vehicle.
+This requieres the presence of a crazyflie radio server active to take the request and start a communication thread.
+    2. "radio_server": Start a node that provide services to add *Crazyflie*s to the system.
+It spawns a thread for each connected *Crazyflie*.
-    2. "commander_launch": Starts the Commander node and the Guidance node.
+    3. "commander_launch": Starts the Commander node and the Guidance node.
-    3. "controller_launch": Start the remote Controller node.
+    4. "controller_launch": Start the remote Controller node.
+    5. "estimator_launch": Start the estimator node that aggregates the information provided by the MOCAP to estimate the pose of the vehicle.
-    4. "vrpn_lauch": Starts the acquisition of data from the input sources, such as *Optitrack*.
+    6. "vrpn_lauch": Starts the acquisition of data from the input sources, such as *Optitrack*.
 The launch file starts also an instance of *rViz* to visualize the vehicle/trajectory/estimation in a virtual environment.
-    5. "demo_core": Start the datastream, the commander and arena parts of the framework.
+    7. "demo_core": Start the datastream, the commander and arena parts of the framework.
-    6. "ext_control": Starts the offboard controller node.
+    8. "ext_control": Starts the offboard controller node.
 5. **guidance**
 This package provides the guidance for the drone, that is, given a command and the current status of the drone, it generates the references to achieve the task.
 6. **monitors**